g1sbi/tap-in/GAME_GUIDE.md

 ### Penalties

-- **No Bet Submitted**: -10 points
+- **No Bet Submitted (Timeout Penalty)**
-  - If you don't lock in a bet before time expires
+  - If you don't lock in a bet before time expires, you receive a "PASSED" status
+  - **Base Penalty**: -10 points (applied when no opponent won or opponent's bet was ≤21 points)
+  - **Dynamic Penalty**: If your opponent bet and won with amount >21 points, you lose `ceil(opponentBetAmount / 2)` points
+  - Examples:
+    - Opponent bet 25 and won → You lose 13 points (ceil(25/2))
+    - Opponent bet 50 and won → You lose 25 points (ceil(50/2))
+    - Opponent bet 100 and won → You lose 50 points (ceil(100/2))
+    - Opponent bet 20 and won → You lose 10 points (default, since 20 ≤ 21)
-  - Your opponent still gets their normal result
+  - Your opponent still gets their normal result (points from their bet)
+  - You receive no bonuses
+  - The round continues normally (dice is rolled)

 ## Rush Rounds